jsommers/switchyard/documentation/intro.rst

 Introduction and Overview
 *************************

-Switchyard is a Python-based framework for developing and testing network system implementations such as the the Ethernet switch and bridge logic, IP routers and firewalls, and even a "full" TCP/IP stack for end hosts.
-It is intended primarily for prototyping and educational use: it isn't intended to be fast, but rather intended to facilitate testing and understanding the network code being developed.

-A major goal of Switchyard is to enable the creation of the "brains" of a network device like a switch or router, as depicted in the figure below.
-The Switchyard framework assumes that each device has 1 or more "interfaces" or "ports".
-Each interface has at minimum a string name (e.g., eth0), and an Ethernet address.
-An interface may also have an IPv4 address and a subnet mask associated with it.
-Each interface can be assumed to have a (virtual) cable plugged into it, which connects to either a switch, router, or some end host.
-The goal of a Switchyard-based program is typically to receive a packet on one port, possibly modify it, then either forward it on one or more interfaces, or drop the packet.
+Switchyard is a framework for creating, testing, and experimenting with software implementations of networked systems such as Ethernet switches, IP routers, firewalls and middleboxes, and end-host protocol stacks.
+Switchyard can be used for system-building projects targeting layers of the network protocol stack from layer 2 (link layer) and above.
+It is intended primarily for educational use and has purpose-built testing and debugging features.
+Although its design favors understandability over speed, it can work quite nicely as a prototyping environment for new kinds of networked devices.

+The Switchyard framework is implemented in Python and consists of two components: a program (``swyard``) which creates a runtime environment for the code that implements some networked system or device, and a collection of library modules that can be used for a variety of tasks such as packet creation and parsing.
+The networked system code is implemented in one or more Python files (which you write!) and that use the Switchyard libraries and conform to certain conventions.
+The ``swyard`` runtime environment creator and orchestrator seamlessly handles running your code either in a test setting where no actual network traffic is created or in a real or "live" setting in which your code can interact with other networked systems.

+The Switchyard runtime environment (depicted below) provides a given networked system with 1 or more "interfaces" or "ports".
+A port may represent a wired connection to another device, or may represent a wireless interface, or may represent a "loopback" interface.
+In any case, it is through these ports that packets are sent and received.
+Each port has, at minimum, a name (e.g., ``en0``) and an Ethernet address.
+A port may also have an IPv4 address and network mask associated with it.

 .. figure:: srpyarch.*
    :align: center
    :figwidth: 80%

-This documentation is organized according the main tasks involved in building and testing the core logic for a network device like a switch or router:
+The goal of a Switchyard-based program is typically to receive a packet on one port, possibly modify it, then either forward it out one or more ports or to drop the packet.
+The rest of this documentation is organized around how to perform these tasks in various settings.
+In particular:

-  1. How to develop a Switchyard program (see :ref:`coding`) , including what APIs are available for parsing and constructing packets and sending/receiving packets on network interfaces.
+ * The next section (see :ref:`coding`) describes how to develop a basic Switchyard program, including what APIs are available for parsing and constructing packets and sending/receiving packets on network interfaces.
+ * Additional Switchyard program development topics are addressed next (see :ref:`advanced`), such as creating new packet header types, and implementing network protocol stacks that can interoperate with a Python socket-based program.
-  2. Running a Switchyard program in the test environment (see :ref:`runtest`).
+ * Following that, the next section provides details on running a Switchyard program in the test environment (see :ref:`runtest`).
 Details for how to create a test scenario can also be found in this chapter.
-  3. Running a Switchyard in a live environment (see :ref:`runlive`), such as a standard Linux host, or within the Mininet emulation environment or some other kind of virtual environment.
+ * The next section describes how to run a Switchyard program in a live environment (see :ref:`runlive`), such as a standard Linux host, or within the Mininet emulation environment or some other kind of virtual environment.
+ * Commonly experienced problems and the solutions to those problems are addressed in the next chapter (see :ref:`faq`).
+ * At the end of this documentation you can find an API reference (see :ref:`apiref`) and an index.

+**A note to the pedantic**: In this documentation we use the term *packet* in a generic sense to refer to what may more traditionally be a link layer *frame*, a network layer *packet*, a transport layer *segment*, or an application layer *message*.

-**Important Note**: Switchyard is Python 3-only!
+**And one more (genuinely important) note**: Switchyard is Python 3-only!
 You'll get an error (or maybe even more than one error!) if you try to use Switchyard with Python 2.
 Python 3.4 is required, at minimum.
 An installation guide (see :ref:`install`) is also provided in this documentation to help with getting any necessary libraries installed on your platform to make Switchyard work right.